Music Outreach Programs

 UMass Lowell Mary Jo Leahey Symphonic Band Camp

-The Mary Jo Leahey Symphonic Band Camp is a residential, musically intensive honors band camp for instrumentalists in grades 8 through 12.
-Several full and partial scholarships are awarded.
-Interested applicants may download information from the Web site.
+Interested applicants may register on-line and download information from the Web site.
 Scholarships are available and contingent upon auditions, however auditions are not necessary to be accepted into the camp.
-The camp accepts approximately 115 student musicians, whose instruments include string, bass, oboe, french horn, piano and guitar.
-Classes include Concert Band, Honors Wind Ensemble, Jazz Improvisation, Conducting, Sound Recording Technology, Big Band, and Small Jazz Ensembles.
-For more information please contact the director, Deb Huber at 978-934-4133.
+The camp accepts approximately 130 student musicians, whose instruments include piccolo, flute, oboe, english horn, clarinet, bass clarinet, bassoon, all saxes, trumpet, french horn, trombone, euphonium, tuba, percussion, drum set, string bass, electric bass, piano and guitar.
+For more information please contact Executive Director, Deb Huber at 978-934-4133.

 The New England Youth Wind Ensemble